marko-js/marko/docs/language-guide.md

 # Layout Taglib

 Marko provides a `layout` taglib to support separating out layout from content.
-The usage of of the `layout` taglib is shown in the sample code below:
+The usage of the `layout` taglib is shown in the sample code below:

 _default-layout.marko:_